skeeto/skeeto.github.com/_posts/2023-10-05-A-simple-arena-backed-generic-dynamic-array-for-C.markdown

 ```

 The slice header is copied over a local replica, avoiding conflicts with
 strict aliasing.
-It still requires that different pointers have identical
+This is the archetype slice header.
+It still requires
-memory representation.
-That's virtually always true, and certainly true
+that different pointers have identical memory representation.
+That's
-anywhere I'd use an arena.
+virtually always true, and certainly true anywhere I'd use an arena.

 If the capacity was zero, it behaves as though it was one, and so, through
 doubling, zero-capacity arrays become capacity-2 arrays on the first push.